openvinotoolkit/openvino/src/frontends/pytorch/README.md

 ## Architecture

-OpenVINO PyTorch Frontend is a C++ component that uses [TorchScriptPythonDecoder](../../bindings/python/src/openvino/frontend/pytorch/ts_decoder.py) in Python code to parse PyTorch model from Python object.
-Usually the frontend is used inside [openvino.convert_model](../../../tools/ovc) in Python code or inside openvino backend in `torch.compile_model`, in which case `TorchFXPythonDecoder` is used to decode `torch.fx.graph`.
+OpenVINO PyTorch Frontend is a C++ component that uses [TorchScriptPythonDecoder](../../bindings/python/src/openvino/frontend/pytorch/ts_decoder.py) in Python code to parse a PyTorch model from a Python object.
+Usually, the frontend is used inside [openvino.convert_model](../../../tools/ovc) in Python code or inside openvino backend in `torch.compile_model`, in which case `TorchFXPythonDecoder` is used to decode `torch.fx.graph`.
 The entire model conversion workflow can be